 The Global Financial Crisis now commonly known as the GFC occurred from late 2007 and continued throughout 2008.
-Not many people actually realise just how close we all came to a severe depression.
-The aftermath of the GFC is still being felt across the world but especially in Europe (know as the European Sovereign Debt Crisis) and in the US.
-The struggling US economy is just managing to maintain moderate growth following significant monetary stimulus.
+Not many people actually realise just how close we all came to severe depression.
+Unbelievably, the aftermath of the GFC is still being felt across parts of the world and many countries like the struggling US economy is just managing to maintain moderate growth following significant monetary stimulus.
 So what about Australia?

 Well I am no economist but here is my take from what I have read and experienced.
 Australia managed to avoid the worst of the GFC for various reasons.
 The most significant of these was the mining boom driven by exports to China that managed to keep Australia relatively insulated from the worst of the fall out.
 The RBA also did a good job of lowering interest rates late in 2008 to help stimulate the economy (albeit a little bit late in my view).
 The fact that we had strong well capitalised banks also played a large part.
 This coupled with Government spending kept the economy ticking along while most others around the world entered recession.

 So where are we now?
 Why is consumer sentiment still poor?
 Why is retail in particular struggling?
 Here are some interesting points to ponder that will affect how our economy performs over the next few years.

 - Consumer sentiment (aka confidence) is still very low despite the lowering of interest rates and some improvements in Europe.

 - The Australian dollar is still stubbornly high despite commodity price drops and a drop in interest rates.

 - New house building is at very low levels (lower interest rates should help and small improvements are evident).